zhuhanming/coding-questions-telegram-bot/README.md

 `/interview_pairs`: To generate the mock interview pairs for the week.
 Once generated, it should not change for the rest of the week.
 Subsequent usage of the same command will instead show a summary of which pairs have completed their mock interviews, and which have not.

-`/interview_pairs_last_week`: Show a summary of last week's pairs, on which pairs have completed their mock interviews, and which have not.
+`/interview_pairs_last_week`: To show a summary of last week's pairs, on which pairs have completed their mock interviews, and which have not.

+`/swap_pairs`: To swap two users.
+Command will work so long at least one user is currently paired, and the two users are not paired together.

 ### Additional Functionalities + TODO